28 Days Later (comics): Plot

-It has been two months since the Rage outbreak.
+It has been two months since the Rage virus outbreak.
 At a refugee camp in Norway, Selena is visited by an American journalist named Clint Harris, who asks her to help him sneak through Britain's island-wide quarantine and act as his guide in London.
 After initially refusing, Selena reminisces about her life prior to the outbreak and decides to join Clint at his helicopter.
 Clint introduces her to the rest of his team: Derrick, Trina, Hirsch and Acorn.
 Selena and Derrick instantly dislike each other.
 Upon being attacked by an American aerial patrol, the group lands in the Shetland Islands.
 They soon discover that the infection has spread to Shetland from mainland Britain.

 After fighting Infected at an abandoned hotel, the group drive a hot-wired van to Sumburgh, fortifying themselves in a pub.
 Selena and Derrick are able to sort out their differences over a drink and a game of Texas Hold'em poker.
 Unfortunately, Selena is forced to kill Hirsch when he is bitten by Infected, leading Trina, his lover, to hold a psychotic vendetta against her.
 As the pub is attacked, Trina bites Selena's arm in an unsuccessful bid to have her killed as an Infected.
 The group escapes the pub and are picked up by a contact on a boat, heading for Scotland.
 Trina, Acorn and the boat crew are killed when the boat is attacked by a U.S. fighter jet.

 Selena and Clint are left to guide a blinded Derrick towards the shores of Scotland.
 As the former two set up a campfire, they discuss what to do with Derrick, since it would be difficult to get a blind person all the way to London.
 Derrick refuses to allow Selena to kill him, and she reluctantly agrees.
 In a flashback, we see Clint's initial efforts to cover the Rage pandemic during the original outbreak, during which he travelled to France and witnessed the U.S. military's human experimentation on terrorists with the Rage Virus, to find a cure, on the Isle of Wight, which was unaffected by the infection.
 Seeing the contagion's effects, Clint decided to approach Selena at the refugee camp.

 Selena and Clint save Derrick from two oncoming Infected, and learn that despite claims and reports, some of the Infected in Scotland have not died off.
 They find cover in a village, where Derrick falls ill and the other two struggle to care for him.
 Selena once again tries to convince Clint to euthanize Derrick, but he refuses.
 The following night, a horde of Infected destroy their van.
 The damage being merely cosmetic, Selena, Clint and Derrick take off and run into a group of armed survivors led by a woman named Kate.
 Kate sends Selena and Clint to Halkirk to search for antibiotics in what she tells them is a pharmacy; however, it turns out that she sent them to recover her son, Douglas.